nordan-conference/nordan-conference.github.io/registration/index.md

 registration form: (link will be added soon)

-For attendees from institutions other than the University of Eastern Finland, the registration fee (540 EUR) includes accommodation at the Scandic Joensuu hotel, which will be arranged by the organizers.

 Participants accompanied by additional persons are kindly requested to contact the organizers in advance to coordinate accommodation and confirm any related excursion arrangements.

 If you need a letter of invitation or prefer to pay by invoice, please contact the organizers.